brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 29 bht.md

 # Ephesians 4:29 Commentary Help Text

 ## BHT:
-Let your words be free from corruption and instead focus on what is good, beneficial, and profitable for both the speaker and the listener.
-Speak in a way that builds others up, encouraging them in their growth in repentance, faith, and holiness.
-Let your words be a channel through which grace flows, ministering grace and blessing to the hearts of those who hear them.
+Let your words be free from corruption, avoiding unsavoury, foolish, and sinful speech.
+Instead, speak words that are good and profitable, benefiting both yourself and those who hear.
+Your words should be for the purpose of edifying, promoting repentance, faith, and holiness.
+May your speech be a source of grace, conveying the blessings of God to those who listen.

 ## Choicest Commentary Quotes:
 ### Henry Alford: